tbensky/PhysicsLabs/README.md

 #### Ball as a spherical pendulum
-* Watch osc01.mov and osc02.mov.
-Find period of pendulum's oscillation.
+* In folder `Pendulum` watch osc01.mov and osc02.mov.
+* Find period of pendulum's oscillation (T).
-* Note many periods are possible in osc02 as current is changed periodically.
+* Note many periods are possible in `osc02` as current is changed periodically.
 * Read the current off of the analog meter.
 Get the B field from the relation above.
+* B and each T become a data pair for the ball.
 * Plot <img src="https://render.githubusercontent.com/render/math?math=T^2"> vs. <img src="https://render.githubusercontent.com/render/math?math=1/B">.
 Slope is 4 Pi^2 I/(mu B), where I is the moment of intertia and mu is the magnetic moment.
 * Find <img src="https://render.githubusercontent.com/render/math?math=\mu"> and compare to above.